 - ES6 Modules: Using

-statements to define module boundaries. - Static Analysis: Analyzing code at compile time to determine which parts are unused.
+importandexportstatements to define module boundaries. - Static Analysis: Analyzing code at compile time to determine which parts are unused.

 How Tree Shaking Works in Webpack

 Webpack performs tree shaking by analyzing the dependency graph of your application.
-It looks at the import
+It looks at the import and export statements to determine which modules and functions are actually used and which can be safely removed.

 Steps Involved: